FOR IMMEDIATE RELEASE

 The smartphone app, created with developer NeoTreks, Inc., is a guided tour that takes visitors through the campus and the town to witness the Battle of Gettysburg through the eyes of students, faculty, and townspeople during the summer of 1863.
 The app also explores how the College continues to shape the memory of these historic events.
 The app, “Gettysburg College: Witness to History,” is now available free of charge in the Apple iTunes store and on Google Play.

 Addressing Gettysburg is a 15-minute film that artfully explores the enduring meaning of President Lincoln’s Gettysburg Address and how the College continues to honor and interpret this moment in history.
 History Associates oversaw creation of the film, which was produced by Northern Light Productions.
 It debuted on Alumni Weekend, June 1, when it was introduced by History Associates president and Gettysburg College alumnus Brian Martin.
 The film is free and open to the public, running at the Majestic Theater throughout the summer.
-It can also be viewed on the Gettysburg College website.
+It can also be viewed on YouTube.

 History Associates also worked with the College to develop six interpretive signs that highlight key historical locations around the campus.
 These signs reinforce Gettysburg College’s rich history and its direct involvement in the Civil War.
 They were developed in collaboration with Woodworth Associates, and were designed to provide a lasting interpretation of the College that will remain relevant long after the sesquicentennial celebrations have ended.